Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 - `getNpmMetadata(version?)`: Gets the NPM metadata for the workspace.
 If a version is not specified, the workspace's version is used.
 - `getGitHead()`: Gets the commit hash of the workspace's git HEAD.
 - `getIsGitClean()`: Returns true if the workspace's git working tree is clean.
-- `getIsGitUnmodified(commit?)`: Returns true if there is no difference between the commit and the current HEAD.
+- `getIsGitModified(commit?)`: Returns true if there is a difference between the commit and the current HEAD.
 If a commit is not specified, the workspace's git HEAD is used.

 ## Patching Workspace `package.json` Files